stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 Below is the graph depicting the change in profits over time.

 Profits plateaued from the beginning of the dataset until the end of 2013.
-However, a remarkable spike is recorded thereafter. <br>
+However, a remarkable spike was recorded thereafter. <br>
 The last two quarters, however, have shown a significant decline.
 Despite this decline, profits in Q3 2015, while less than half of the peak reached in Q3 2014, still surpassed any quarter in 2012 and 2013.
 Notably, profits in 2015, despite missing a quarter, are more than double those in 2013 ($21,954 vs. $9,484).

 Since the lowest point in Q3 2013, the company has demonstrated steady improvements for a year.
 In fact, Q3 2014 alone recorded more profits than the entire year of 2013.